akendrick451/add-cover-to-ao3-files/README.md

 This will run unit tests in the browser using QUnit.
 This is because the app runs in the browser, and certain things (e.g. `<canvas>`) are much easier to test in a real browser environment than anywhere else.
 You need to use an HTTP server rather than opening the file because it needs to fetch some ZIP files, and that doesn't work over `file://`.

+## Deployment

+Run the `build.py` script to create the version of the site for deployment.

+This inlines the two JavaScript files, so we get a single HTML file which contains the entire tool.